mapbender/mapbender-documentation/en/bundles/Mapbender/WmcBundle/elements/wmc_loader.rst

 WMC Loader
 ***********************

-**Notice:** this functionality will come in Mapbender3 Version 3.0.1.

 Mapbender can save configurations (see WMC Editor).
 This configurations can be loaded with the element WMC loader.

 You can add WMC Loader to your application as a selectbox or a button which opens a dialog.